naupaka/lidar-point-cloud-summary-scripts/README.md

-# Small R script to play with LiDAR loint cloud data
+# Small R script to play with LiDAR point cloud data

 Example data file from the National Ecological Observatory Network